FlyoverWorks/forecasts-api-docs/source/includes/_scores.md

 This API returns a list of score records.
 There are four types of score records: `AnswerBrierScore`, `QuestionBrierScore`, `ChallengeBrierScore`, and `SiteBrierScore`.

-If a given record has a membership_id value, that indicates that it is a score for a specific membership.
-If the membership_id is null, that indicates that it represents the site-wide score.
-For example, a if a score with type `Forecast::QuestionBrierScore` has a null membership_id, that record is the site-wide consensus' score for that particular question.
+If a given record has a `prediction_made_by_id` value, that indicates that it is a score for a specific predictor.
+If the `prediction_made_by_id` is null, that indicates that it represents the crowd's score.

 > Request: